ONLYOFFICE/Docker-Docs/README.md

 Also please add two repository secrets for login in hub.docker:

-- `DOCKER_HUB_USERNAME` - Stored your account name that will push images.
+- `DOCKER_HUB_USERNAME` - Stored your user name that will push images.

 - `DOCKER_HUB_ACCESS_TOKEN` - Stored your account user token.